es-ude/elastic-ai.creator/README.md

-# ElasticAi.creator
+# ElasticAI.creator

 Design, train and compile neural networks optimized specifically for FPGAs.
 Obtaining a final model is typically a three stage process.
-* design and train it using the layers provided in the `elasticai.creator.qat` package.
+* design and train it using the layers provided in the `elasticai.creator.nn` package.
 * translate the model to a target representation, e.g. VHDL
 * compile the intermediate representation with a third party tool, e.g. Xilinx Vivado (TM)